Proud to be a Canadian Company

 Recloth Bed and Rails Only

-The team will arrive, remove the rails and recloth the bed and rails.
-This included a free relevel.
+The team will arrive, remove the rails, and re-cloth the bed and rails.
+This includes a free relevel.

 Relevel the table only (all other services come with Free Relevel)

-This is always done in conjunction with a recloth, as cloth being pulled from the cushion cannot be reused.
+This is always done in conjunction with a re-cloth, as cloth being removed from the cushion cannot be reused.
 The service team will get the rails and bring them to our shop.
-Our mechanic will pull the old rubber from the rails and build and shape new cushions.
+Our mechanic will pull the old rubber from the rails, sand, face, and build and shape new cushions.
 The cushions will be clothed and the rails will be returned to the table for reinstall.

 Dismantle and Crate the slate

-The service team will build a frame for the pieces of slate on site, using a saw on location.
+The service team will build a wooden frame for each pieces of slate on site, using a saw on location.
+This is NOT required to store a table and is generally reserved for when a moving company is transporting the table a longer distance.

 Table Inspection for Insurance Purposes